Greener pastures? 2,500 hopeful sheep cross Idaho highway - Local News 8

 Leaving the open road behind, they will journey through the sagebrush-dotted foothills for a few weeks to their summer home in the Boise National Forest.

-The trip up to higher elevations is a tradition dating back around 100 years, the Boise TV station reported, and having the sheep graze in the forest helps prevent fires and invigorates plant growth.
+This trip up to higher elevations is a tradition dating back around 100 years, the Boise-area TV station reported, and having the sheep graze in the forest helps prevent fires and invigorates plant growth.

 The ovine spectacle will return when the sheep are brought back down again in the fall.